jaejunlee0538/sensable_phantom_in_linux/README.md

-Extract files from `Sensable_Phantom_libs.tar.gz` and replace libPHANToMIO.so.4.3 file with included in Linux_JUJU_PDD_32-bit folder.
+Extract files from `Sensable_Phantom_libs.tar.gz` and replace libPHANToMIO.so.4.3 file with included in Linux_JUJU_PDD_XX-bit folder.

 >Originally JUJU_PDD file was uploaded in [DSC_forum_JUJU_PDD], but download link is not available now.